 Oil is one of the essential elements that most air compressors need to function and operate smoothly, but it can be a hassle trying to figure out which type of oil is best for your air compressor.
-After all, you don’t want to jeopardise the wellbeing of your unit by filling it up with a type of oil unfit for compressors.
+After all, you don’t want to jeopardise the well-being of your unit by filling it up with a type of oil unfit for compressors.
 Nor do you want to spend money on oil that won’t be energy efficient over a long period of time.
-In today’s article, we look to answer all of your oil related questions – from regular vs synthesised to how often you should replace compressor oil – Mobile Energy Australia are here to help.
+In today’s article, we look to answer all of your oil-related questions – from regular vs synthesised to how often you should replace compressor oil – Mobile Energy Australia are here to help.

 Is There Specific Oil for Air Compressors?

-Yes, yes there is.
-While you could technically use motor oil to operate an air compressor, that oil type typically contains detergents which will cause carbon build-up within a compressor unit.
+Yes, there is.
+While you could technically use motor oil to operate an air compressor, that oil type typically contains detergents that will cause carbon build-up within a compressor unit.
 Instead, oil manufacturers have created oil specifically for air compressors that don’t include detergents.
 Always check your compressor’s manual to determine whether or not it is compatible with motor oil but err on the safe side and use air compressor oil instead.

 Regular vs Synthetic Oil